 Instead, hold a weeklong training boot camp before you open.
 In addition to running through customer service scenarios and role-playing, teach employees about store policies and procedures, the items you’re selling, and any other pertinent information.

-9. Plan and Launch Your Grand Opening
+Step 9: Plan & Launch Your Grand Opening

 Hosting a grand opening celebration is a great way to kick off your new business venture while also gaining some press coverage.
 To have maximum attendance, recruit friends and family, draft a press release for local media and surrounding businesses, make a Facebook event, notify your local Chamber of Commerce, and take an advertisement out in the local paper.